4766 Lincoln Ave, Oakland, CA 94602

 What can we do?

 Ron and Laney stressed the importance of making a difference one on one.
-President Russell M. Nelson, the current prophet of the Church of Jesus Christ of Latter-day Saints, has challenged us to root out racism wherever it may exist.
+President Russell M. Nelson, the current prophet of The Church of Jesus Christ of Latter-day Saints, has challenged us to root out racism wherever it may exist.
 It can feel uncomfortable when people act or look differently, in whatever way that may be.
 Doing our best to show love for everybody doesn’t just mean being “nice.”
 It means engaging others in dialogue.
 It means listening and learning about who they are and what their journey has been.
 Without truly listening and putting aside our own assumptions and expectations, we’re only practicing our monologue, which tends to be one-sided.
 The miracle is in dialogue, in prayer, and in truthful exchanges between people who learn to trust and be trustworthy.

 President Nelson counsels, “We need to foster our faith in the Fatherhood of God and the brotherhood of man.
 We need to foster a fundamental respect for the human dignity of every human soul, regardless of their color, creed, or cause.
 And we need to work tirelessly to build bridges of understanding rather than creating a wall of segregation.”